audurannaj/the-simpsons/index.md

 # 5. Findings
-It can be seen that by looking into the synopsis and the scripts there some changes throughout the seasons that could explain why the ratings and the number of viewers have been declining.
-Beforehand the content of the show is expected to be the main reason for the decline in the shows popularity.
+It can be seen that by looking into the synopsis and the scripts there are some changes throughout the seasons that could explain why the ratings and the number of viewers have been declining.
 The main findings are:

 - When looking at the **sentiment scores of spoken words** in the seasons it can be seen that it has a **small upwards trend**.
 It also has a correlation of -0.48 to the ratings, which tells us that while the sentiment score has been going up the rating have been going down.
 - The number of **words spoken on average per episode in a season has been falling** almost since the start.
 The average number of words spoken in an episode in season 1 was 1527 vs. 1289 in season 26.